Logo image RS Home

 At that time, the first World Explorers were bringing back Exotic Plants and Trees from around the world.
 Most Estates had many of these Plants and Trees grown around the Mansions, making them some of the most interesting places in the UK to this day.

 The Vast Estates had been awarded to Families or Clans by Scottish Kings, as far back as the 1100s, as a reward for that Family's support in Battles.
-These Estates were divided into many farms that paid rent, and the farmers had to fight for the land owners when called on.
+These Estates were divided into many farms that paid rent, with the farmers having to fight for the land owners when called on.
 The rent from the farms allowed the building of Grand Castles, and later Mansions, along with funding a grand life style.
 By the mid 1900s, a law had been passed to give farmers the right to buy their farms.
 This gave the Estates a large amount of cash for a short time.

 Once the money from the sale of farms had been used, many Estates found they no longer had enough income to fund the running of the grand houses, and their expensive life styles.
 Most Estates by the late 1900s, had been reduced to only a few hundred acres around the Mansions or Castles.
 Many Estates have since been sold to successful businessmen, or opened to the public as Museums to help fund the running costs.
 Many have been sold, or gifted, to the National Trust for Scotland.